jdersch/PERQemu/PERQemu/Readme.txt

 Workaround:  On Windows, disable "autohide" for the task bar.
 Otherwise you have to do some weird Ctrl-right-click-Restore gyrations to force the Display window back onto the screen.
-On Linux (Ubuntu), the icon in the dock is transparent and hard to spot, but it does properly restore the window.
-On Mac, the minimized window takes on a generic icon with "exec" in tiny print; this "mono-sgen64" process is the Display and will restore when clicked.

 3. Reading from the serial port is unreliable.